gagle/Node-WalkieWatchie/README.md

   However, the rename/move timer can be disabled setting `renameDelay` to null and therefore no rename/move events will be emitted.
 Rename/move events will be interpreted as a delete followed by a create.

   Another example.
-These two command are error prone: `mv a b` and `rm a && touch b`. `fs.watch()` will emit in both cases in the same tick:
+These two commands are error prone: `mv a b` and `rm a && touch b`. `fs.watch()` will emit in both cases in the same tick:

   `a` is deleted
   `b` is created